IOI Corporation Bhd

 1. Sustainable palm oil policy or commitment for all its operations?

 The company meets this indicator through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also has its own policy.
+The company has also published a sustainable palm oil policy.

 -